nubisproject/nubis-jumphost/ssh-keys.md

 In order to get all the SSH keys we need into our jumphost we use a helper [script](https://github.com/Nubisproject/nubis-junkheap/blob/master/keys.sh) to dump out our SSH keys from LDAP

+NOTE: You will need to have VPN enabled to be able to connect to LDAP

 Example usage:
 ```bash